-A skin pack bundles several skins into one file so a single import adds them all to your Dressing Room.
-Add skins from PNG files or by username, name each one, set the pack name, and download a .mcpack ready to share.
+A skin pack bundles many skins into one file so a single import adds them all to your Dressing Room.
+Drop several PNGs at once, paste a list of usernames, dress a base skin in overlays, name the pack, and download a .mcpack ready to share.
 Everything happens in your browser, so nothing uploads and there is no watermark.

-Each skin you add becomes one entry in the pack with its own display name and slim or classic model.
-The tool reads the texture, detects the arm model from the skin's arm columns, and lets you change it per skin.
-You can load a skin straight from a Java username through the public mc-heads.net service, or drop your own 64x64 or 64x32 PNG from an editor like the 3D skin editor.
+Each skin becomes one entry in the pack with its own display name and slim or classic model.
+The tool reads the texture, detects the arm model from the arm columns, and lets you change it per skin.
+Add skins by dropping your own 64x64, 64x32, or 128x128 PNG from an editor like the 3D skin editor, or fetch player skins in batch by Java username or Bedrock gamertag.
+Bedrock gamertags resolve through the GeyserMC API.

 When you build, the tool writes a valid Bedrock manifest.json, skins.json and en_US.lang, then zips your skin textures into a single .mcpack.
 Name the pack with the same section-sign color codes Minecraft uses, add a description and an optional icon, and you are done.